 Download SearchMyFiles for Windows (Free)

-So there you have it – 10 great utilities for finding and removing duplicate files and their like from your installation of Windows.
-Some of these tools are really powerful, like Duplicate Searcher and CloneSpy, but the caveat is their dated interface and the requirement for manual work.
+So there you have it – 10 great duplicate file finders for finding and removing duplicate files.
+Some of these duplicate file finders are really powerful, like Duplicate Searcher and CloneSpy, but the caveat is their dated interface and the requirement for manual work.
 While these are free, others like XYplorer and Duplicate Detective offer a much more seamless and hassle-free interface and operation at the expense of costing you big bucks.
 In the end, since almost all the paid solutions offer a free trial or demo, we recommend giving these a try yourself and see which one works best for you.
-And drop us a comment if you have further recommendations or feedback.
+And drop us a comment if you have further duplicate file finders’ recommendations or feedback.